BBS (Brest Business School)

 ENSTA Bretagne (National School of Advanced Engineering Brittany)

-The Naval School
+The Naval ACADEMY

-For more than 200 years, the Naval School has been at the center of major maritime challenges, training sailors and officers of today and tomorrow.
+For more than 200 years, the Naval Academy has been at the center of major maritime challenges, training sailors and officers of today and tomorrow.
 Since 2017, the school has become a public institution of scientific, cultural and professional character.
 However, it remains a large establishment under the authority of the Ministry of the Armed Forces, its primary mission is to train the students that the Navy entrusts to it every year.

 Goélette devant l’École Navale